Homicide: A Year on the Killing Streets: The Wire

-Additionally, several traits of various officers can be viewed amongst the characters on the show, and a lot of similar slang is used on the show such as the words "Dunker", "Redball", and "Stone Whodunit" to describe the various cases.
-Moreover, the police department as shown on the show has the same red/black case clearance and marking criteria.
+Additionally, several traits of various officers can be viewed amongst the characters on the show, and much similar slang is used on the show such as the words "Dunker", "Redball", and "Stone Whodunit" to describe the various cases.
+Moreover, the police department on the show has the same red/black case clearance and marking criteria.

-Finally, a number of small anecdotes that were used in Homicide: Life on the Street worked their way into The Wire:
+Finally, a number of small anecdotes in Homicide: Life on the Street worked their way into The Wire: